HiveRunner/HiveRunner/README.md

 - Source is currently subject to final internal review and will be pushed to this repo soon.
 - A pom file will be attached for building the binary artifact and as soon as we get around to it we will try to get the artifact up on maven central.

 HiveRunner is under constant development.
 We use it extensively in all our Hive projects.
-Feel free to suggest improvments both as Pull requests and as written requests.
+Please feel free to suggest improvments both as Pull requests and as written requests.

 A word from the inventors